TARRAGON Overview Information

 TARRAGON Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use tarragon in medicinal amounts if you are pregnant.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE for women who are pregnant or breast-feeding to take tarragon by mouth as a medicine.
 It might start your period and endanger the pregnancy.

 Allergy to ragweed and related plants: Tarragon may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking tarragon.